 jimena.gonzalez@manhattan.edu

 Areas of expertise include environmental economics.
-Our overarching research objective is to study environmental attitudes and green behaviors among college students.
+Our overarching research objective is to study environmental attitudes and green behaviors among university students.

 Recent presentations include: